Occipitofrontalis muscle

 Definition

-Origin: Lateral two-thirds of the superior nuchal line of the occipital bone, and on the mastoid process of the temporal bone
+Occipital belly arises from the lateral two-thirds of the superior nuchal line of the occipital bone, and mastoid process of the temporal bone.

-Insertion: Galea aponeurotica, or epicranial aponeurosis, the occipital belly communicates with the frontal belly by an intermediate tendon.
-From the aponeurosis, the frontal belly is inserted in the fascia of the facial muscles and in the skin above the eyes and nose
+The occipital belly communicates with the frontal belly by an intermediate tendon.
+From the aponeurosis, the frontal belly inserts into the skin and subcutaneous tissue of the eyebrows and forehead.

 References